 Some of our PhD students are self-funded, and others are funded by grants or awards either from the School, UK or their countries of origin.
 Some are also paid to undertake part-time teaching within the School.
 We have a strong track record of attracting ESRC research studentship funding, which involves partnerships with external organisations such as Age UK and the Equality and Human Rights Commission and collaborative studentships with partners such as People United.

-You study three compulsory modules and two optional modules.
+You study three compulsory modules and three optional modules.
 The compulsory modules are:

 The modules below are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.